LukeGrahamLandry/franca/devlog.md

 - split lib/well_known.fr out of tests/deps.fr
 - @anon_literal: shorthand for a struct type you only use once. not a LOC win but much less garbage spam of repetitive names.
+- write_cache set header.entry_source so it's more clear when the reading side compares to that instead of the empty string.
+- compile wasm_spec w/SLOW_MEMORY_DEBUGGING: "ICE: zero_padding() didn't work on a @tagged constant"
+  - fixed by zero_padding in emit_relocatable_constant_body (for dyn_bake_value)
+- leak police:
+  - missing drop in (import_wasm/run.fr main, exec_wasm_file, build_user, build_kernel), join in (tests/exe/errors)
+  - host/web.fr/main2/libc_exports was freeing static memory into gpa

 ## (Apr 6)